jasonwenlee/ESA_P2/README.md

+**This is a new repo for ESA**
 # Encyclopedia for oculoplastic surgery and diagnosis

 This is an open source encyclopedia-esque mobile application detailing different oculoplastic surgical procedures and diagnosis.
 The aim of this application is to provide a universal template for other medical procedures outside the field of oculoplastic.
-The application is built using a Model-View-ViewModel (MVVM) structure.
+The application is built using a Model-View-ViewModel (MVVM) structure with an ASP.NET backend framework.

 ## Getting Started
 ### Prerequisites